robotraconteur/robotraconteur/docs/getting_started/source/index.rst

    :width: 600

 Welcome to the Getting Started with Robot Raconteur documentation!
 This guide will help ease you in to using Robot Raconteur with a series of progressively more sophisticated examples.
+The getting starting guide focuses on client usage, since service development is typically carried out by more experienced users.

 These examples are not intended to replace the full documentation available for Robot Raconteur.
 See the `Robot Raconteur Documentation Wiki Page <https://github.com/robotraconteur/robotraconteur/wiki/Documentation>`_ for an up-to-date directory of available documentation.